LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 5th Sunday of Easter - True Vine and True Branches

-In the Gospel of last week Jesus called Himself the Good Shepherd, and He spoke about His role as guide and protector of His flock.
+In the Gospel of last week Jesus called Himself the Good Shepherd and spoke about his role as guide and protector of his flock.
 Those words are very comforting and reassuring.
-We know that He will care for us, that He will never leave us as orphans and that we can feel safe within His embrace.
-His words also speak about the great sacrifice that He must make.
-As the Good Shepherd, He gives His life for His sheep.
+We know that he will care for us, that he will never leave us as orphans and that we can feel safe within his embrace.
+His words also speak about the great sacrifice that he must make.
+As the Good Shepherd, he gives his life for his sheep.

 4th Sunday of Easter - Good Shepherds

 The imagery of sheep and shepherd is very touching and significant in a biblical setting.
-But, in our own time, it has become less appealing, less applicable.
+But in our own time it has become less appealing, less applicable.
 We certainly recognize that we need the love and guidance of Jesus.
-We realize that He died for us, that He knows us personally, and that He is always with us and concerned for our safety and well being.
+We realize that He died for us, that He knows us personally and that He is always with us and concerned for our safety and well being.
+But God's people no longer see themselves as sheep.

 3rd Sunday of Easter - You Are Witnesses